 If you or your child would like to speak to someone anonymously, you could try calling a helpline or visiting websites such as Shout and ChildLine.

-The Mix provides help and advice for under 25’s around everything from mental health to housing issues.
-It has a free 24/7 crisis messenger support across the UK.
+We provide help and advice for under 25 around everything from mental health to housing issues.
+It has free 24/7 crisis messenger support across the UK.

-If you’re aged 25 or under, and are experiencing any painful emotion or are in crisis, you can:
+If you are experiencing any painful emotion or are in crisis, you can:

-For further information please see their website: https://www.themix.org.uk/
+For further information see The Mix (external link).